serrafabio/ptw_sony_automation/README.md

 .\GStreamerExample.exe
 ```

+If the build folder is not empty, make it empty before building a new solution.

 ## Build Sony SDK
 The following instructions were gotten from the Sony SDK Instruction manual:
 1. Extract the SDK in folder, where you want to build